 You can expect low-impact body condition exercises performed in standing, kneeling, seated and lying positions.
 Pilates works on the deep core and stabilising muscles of the body to strengthen and condition muscles, stabilise joints, increase flexibility, challenge balance and re-educate posture as well as reducing stress to create a fitter and more functional ‘YOU’.

 Class concludes with a short period of relaxation.
 The principles that guide the Pilates method include a concentration on controlled, precise and flowing movements with a steady flowing breath.

-Enjoy Unlimited Access to all our classes by joining our Platinum package.
+Enjoy Unlimited Access to all our classes by joining our Nivana package.